-Ratos has chosen to deviate from the Code with regard to the recommendation that not more than one Board member who sits on the Nomination Committee is non-independent in relation to the company's major shareholders.
-Chairman of the Board, Olof Stenhammar, and Ratos are of the opinion that Per-Olof Söderberg and Jan Söderberg, regardless of their non-independence to major shareholders, should be members of the Nomination Committee in their capacity as the company's two largest individual owners.
+the Nomination Committee is non-independent in relation to the company's major shareholders.
+Chairman of the Board, Arne Karlsson, and Ratos are of the opinion that Per-Olof Söderberg and Jan Söderberg, regardless of their non-independence to major shareholders, should be members of the Nomination Committee in their capacity as the company's two largest individual owners.